Create a secure password: Simple guide. Protect your accounts effectively. Easy steps for stronger online security.

 The passphrase method is an effective technique for creating passwords that are both secure and memorable.

 Choose a sentence that speaks to you.
-For example,”Cats love to eat fish!
+For example,”Cats love to eat fish!“is easy to remember and already long enough to be secure.

 Then transform this sentence by replacing some characters:

-Your sentence then becomes:”LeSch @tsAdor3ntMangerDuP0iss0n!
+Your sentence then becomes:”LeSch @tsAdor3ntMangerDuP0iss0n!“

 This password is long, complex, but easy for you to remember.